-This demonstrated that Calpe is resilient to a range of events including severe counterparty rating downgrades or failure of TRL to meet its obligations under the collateralised quota share arrangement.
+The analysis demonstrated that Calpe is resilient to a range of events including severe counterparty rating downgrades or failure of TRL to meet its obligations under the quota share arrangement.
 Sensitivity analysis is provided in further detail in section C7.